hobbes7878/data-driven-journalism/week-6-feb.-22.md

 ![](/assets/pencil.png)

-#### Exercise 1:
+#### Exercise 1: Practice SQL

-- Load the data you used for last week's homework into SQLite.
+For this exercise you may use either your own data from last week's homework _or_ the data from TEA we used in class last week.

-- Answer the same 3 questions you asked last week, but using SQL.
+- Use SQL to answer **three questions** about your data.
+If you're using your own data, these may be the same three questions you answered last week.
+If using TEA data from class, you need to ask three new questions.
 - Use [Markdown code blocks and syntax highlighting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code-and-syntax-highlighting) to record your SQL queries in your data diary.
 (HINT: The syntax highlighting code for SQL is `sql`.)
-- Ask one additional question of your dataset and answer it in SQL in your data diary.
+- Make sure you write and answer your questions **in English**.

 #### Exercise 2:
 Draft pitches for **three** open records requests for electronic data you'd like to file with Texas public agencies as part of your midterm project.